 |Rockwool||Comprised of thin rock fibers developed by spinning rocks to exceptionally high temperatures, Rockwool does a fantastic job of retaining moisture and allowing oxygen to flow; although Coco Noir is better.
 If you choose Rockwool, soak it in a solution with a pH of 5.5 to 6.0 for up to 12 hours|

-If you decide to grow Super Silver Haze hydroponically, make sure the pH remains in the 5.5 to 6.0 range; this is 0.5 lower than when you use soil.
-Please remember that you are responsible for providing all of the nutrients your crop needs to survive; this means the margin for error is smaller than it is with soil.
+If you decide to grow Super Silver Haze hydroponically, make sure the pH remains in the 5.5 to 6.0 range.
+This pH level is 0.5 lower than when you use soil.
+Please remember that you are responsible for providing all of the nutrients your crop needs to survive.
+The margin for error is smaller than it is with soil.

-8 – Boost light intensity for a greater yield!
+8 – Boost Light Intensity for a Higher Yield!

 THE BEST GROW LIGHTS FOR SUPER SILVER HAZE CROPS